FeliciaHester/portfolio/README.md

 ### FOUNDER
 **Good Works Enterprises, LLC  |  _2017 - 2020_**
-- Provided Operational and Strategy Consulting to other business owners.
+- Provided clarity on goals and a plan to accomplish such via Operational and Strategy Consulting Services to other business owners.
 - Established and responsible for foundational processes for business operations and growth.
 - Built and maintained website, sales funnels, and marketing campaigns.
 - Managed partnerships and strategic business connections by negotiating contract terms and cultivating relationships.